AOSC Committees

 Charge:

-• Act on student petitions and resolve disputes.
+• Act on student petitions and resolve concerns/disputes

-• Represent the program in College and University committees.
+• Represent the program on College and University committees

-• Meet once a semester with the Chair to review the undergraduate program, including quality of life, course syllabi, admissions and recruitment, etc.
+• Meet with the students once a semester/year to review the academic program, including course syllabi, recruitment, teaching evaluations, etc.

 Charge:

-• Review and update the content and catalog description of all AOSC undergraduate courses.
+• Review/update the content and catalog description of all undergraduate courses

 • Advise on course textbook choices as needed

-• Review the undergraduate curriculum and the delivery of undergraduate courses
+• Review the undergraduate curriculum and delivery of course materials

-• Consult with Faculty as new undergraduate courses are formulated to ensure the content and delivery follow College and University guidelines, as well as fulfilling departmental curriculum needs.
+• Consult with faculty as new courses are formulated to ensure the content and delivery follow College and UMD guidelines and satisfy curriculum gaps/needs

-• Schedule classroom visits: 1 visit per course by 1-2 committee members.
-This should be followed with a report for AOSC files and constructive feedback to instructor.
-Priority should be given to courses taught by new instructors or faculty eligible for promotion.
+• Schedule classroom visits: 1 visit per course by 1-2 committee members; alternate visits to the course should be unannounced.
+A report for AOSC files and constructive feedback to the instructor should follow.
+Priority should be given to classes taught by new instructors and faculty up for promotion

 Charge:

-• Review and update the content and catalog description of all AOSC graduate courses.
+• Review/update the content and catalog description of all graduate courses

 • Advise on course textbook choices as needed

-• Schedule classroom visits: 1 visit per course by 1-2 committee members.
-This should be followed with a report for AOSC files and constructive feedback to instructor.
-Priority should be given to courses taught by new instructors or faculty eligible for promotion.
+• Schedule classroom visits: 1 visit per course by 1-2 committee members; alternate visits to the course should be unannounced.
+A report for AOSC files and constructive feedback to the instructor should follow.
+Priority should be given to classes taught by new instructors and faculty up for promotion

-• Meet with the graduate students at least once per year to solicit feedback on teaching and course content
+• Meet with graduate students once a year to solicit feedback on teaching and course content

 Charge: